My setup

 .

 Depending on the context, I write directory names with a trailing slash to differentiate directories from files.
-I adopted the practice after trying Rebol, where paths with a trailing slash are a separate data type from paths without.Note 2.
+I adopted the practice after trying Rebol, where paths with a trailing slash are a separate data type from paths without.Note on a kindred setup.

 I have found out that Risto Saarelma has a similar kind of directory, which he has called~/hearth/